colinbeales/gh-cost-center/README.md

 ## Prerequisites

 ### Requirements
-- GitHub Enterprise Cloud account
+- GitHub Enterprise Cloud with Cost Centers enabled
-- Access to Cost Centers (Enhanced billing platform)
-- Enterprise admin permissions for billing management
-- For **Enterprise Teams**: Early access to Enterprise Teams API
+- For **Enterprise Teams**: Enterprise admin permissions and early access to Enterprise Teams API
 - For **Organization Teams**: Organization member permissions with `read:org` scope
+- Personal access token with `manage_billing:enterprise` scope
 - GitHub CLI authenticated with appropriate permissions

 ### Authentication
 Your GitHub CLI must be authenticated with a token that has:
-- `manage_billing:enterprise` scope
+- `manage_billing:enterprise` scope (required for cost center management)
 - For Enterprise Teams: Enterprise admin permissions
 - For Organization Teams: `read:org` scope